Rosa-Hornero/ImpactOnThePitch/README.md

 Sky Sports: Supplemental match statistics and performance data.
 Link to dataset: Player Injuries and Team Performance Dataset Use our interactive tools to uncover patterns, trends, and the hidden impact of injuries on the beautiful game.

+---

+## Preview of the Application
+### Features
+- Visualization of injury history per player.
+- Dynamic charts of performance before, during, and after injuries.
+- Seasonal and positional analysis.
+- Gantt chart to identify periods with multiple injuries.
+- Interactive interface to explore statistics.

+Here’s a quick look at the app:

+---

+## Try the App

+Click [here]([https://your-streamlit-app-url.streamlit.app/](https://impactonthepitch.streamlit.app/)) to access the live app.